- Completed admission application packet, including ($50) nonrefundable application fee made payable to Nova Southeastern University

 Through the electives component, students can individualize their doctoral degrees.
 Depending on the number of credits required in their main concentration, students must complete the minimum69-credit requirement using electives.
 These electives also may be applied toward a second concentration (18–24 credits) or a minor (15 credits).Elective courses must be taken online.

-APPLIED DISSERTATION (12 CREDITS)
+APPLIED DISSERTATION BENCHMARKS (12 CREDITS)

 The applied dissertation is a detailed, accurate, and cohesive account of a scholarly investigation designed to answer a research question directed toward the improvement of practice in education.
 Research is distinguished by a theory-to-practice model encompassing a diversity of disciplines.
 Each student is assigned a faculty committee to facilitate and supervise the process.
-ARC 8966

-Applied Dissertation Seminar 1—Concept Paper (2 credits)
+Applied Dissertation Service 1—Concept Paper (2 CREDITS)

-Applied Dissertation Seminar 2—Proposal (5 credits)
+Applied Dissertation Seminar 2—Proposal (5 CREDITS)

-Applied Dissertation Seminar 3—Dissertation (5 credits)
+Applied Dissertation Seminar 3—Dissertation (5 CREDITS)

-CONTINUING DISSERTATION SERVICES
+CONTINUING DISSERTATION SERVICES (1 CREDIT)

 Applied Dissertation Services II